cakedev0/cyright/README.md

 # Cyright

+> ⚠️ Note: This is a temporary maintenance fork of **[Cyright](https://github.com/ktnrg45/cyright)**.
+> The original repository is archived.
+All credit goes to the original author.
+> This fork exists only to apply fixes and keep the project usable.

 # Static type checker for Cython
 This is the static type checker/language server for the VS Code [Cython extension](https://github.com/ktnrg45/vs-code-cython).
 <br><br><br>